Silchester: Amenities

 Silchester's sole public house is the Calleva Arms, named after the former Roman town of Calleva Atrebatum that lies within the village boundary.
-It was known as The Crown prior to being renamed.
+It was previously known as "The Crown".

-The parish has regular events and village activities through the year including a beer festival, fun run, church fete, and music festival.
+The parish has events and village activities through the year including a beer festival, fun run, church fete, and music festival.
 The village has an amateur dramatic society and a village association.

 Silchester Cricket Club compete in Regional Division Three North East in the Hampshire Cricket League.

 School

 Silchester has a Church of England aided primary school.
 Most Silchester children of secondary school age attend The Hurst School in Baughurst.

 Awards

 Silchester was voted "Hampshire Village of the Year" (2008) and "South England Village of the Year" (2009) in the Calor Village of the Year competition.